A two-species competition model with mixed dispersal and free boundaries in time-periodic environment: Acknowledgments

 \section{Acknowledgments}

-Chen's work was supported by NSFC (No:11801432).
+Chen¡¯s work was supported by NSFC (No:11801432), China Postdoctoral Science Foundation (No:2019M663610) and the Young Talent fund of University Association for Science and Technology in Shaanxi (No:20200510).
 Li's work was supported by NSFC (No:11571057).
-Tang's work was supported by NSFC (No:61772017).
+Tang's work was supported by NSFC (Nos:12031010,61772017).
 Wang's work was supported by NSFC (No:11801429) and the Natural Science Basic Research Plan in Shaanxi Province of China (No:2019JQ-136).